LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 :meth:`~libertem.udf.UDF.aux_data` ensures that it is set up correctly.

-For masks in the signal dimension that are used for dot products in combination with per-tile processing, a :class:`~libertem.job.masks.MaskContainer` allows to use more advanced slicing and transformation methods targeted at preparing mask stacks for optimal dot product performance.
+For masks in the signal dimension that are used for dot products in combination with per-tile processing, a :class:`~libertem.common.container.MaskContainer` allows to use more advanced slicing and transformation methods targeted at preparing mask stacks for optimal dot product performance.